Madelene/100-days-of-code/log.md

 **Thoughts:**
 - It is somewhat difficult to verify if something works.
 I suspect if data is returned, then it "works"

+### Day 100: April 11, 2018 Wednesday

+** Today's Progress**:
+- Learned more about API vs VIEW datasets
+- Paired with Brooke on iterating through a list of objects in the returned data object.
+I know how I'd do it in Ruby, and it was really straightforward/made sense in Python as well!

+**Thoughts:**
+- I really like how explicit the Python language is!